Cycling and making friends since 2010

-The Northumberland Hills Cycling Club, formerly known as the Northumberland Hills Cycling Community was founded in Spring of 2010 by members of the citizens group Sustainable Cobourg, in response to observation that membership in the two local cycling clubs were at maximum capacity.
-The Ganaraska Freewheelers were sought for advice about how to organize.
-Together, an informal ride was planned for late April to see how much interest the group might generate.
+The Northumberland Hills Cycling Club, formerly known as the Northumberland Hills Cycling Community was founded in Spring of 2010 by members of the citizens group Sustainable Cobourg, in response to observation there was a need for a recreational cycling club for cyclists of any skill level.
+Together, an informal ride was planned for late April of 2010 to see how much interest the group might generate.

 The inaugural ride was a phenomenal success.
 Fifteen eager people of all ages showed up and there was no looking back.
 What began as an informal group of cyclists meeting weekly for a ride around the Northumberland Hills area soon grew into a group of keenly interested cyclists who enjoyed the casual and recreational nature of the rides.

 Soon the Northumberland Hills Cycling Community website went live, bringing the cyclists an opportunity to communicate with others and plan routes and rides.

 Nobody Gets Left Behind

 In keeping with the original intent of encouraging people of any ability to cycle, a Nobody gets left behind policy evolved.
 There was no racing—just folks cycling for fun, fitness, and making new friends.
 Routes and speeds were governed by consensus of the participants.
 In the spirit of community, experienced cyclists offered encouragement for beginners.
 The culture of the group attracted cyclists of all sorts: recreational riders, experienced racers, beginners both young and old, utilitarian cyclists, and those just wanting to keep fit.